 - View location details (QUT staff and student access only)

 Doctor of Philosophy (University of Glasgow), BSc (Hons) (University of Queensland), Bachelor of Science (University of Queensland)

 - Institute of Mathematical Statistics

 Optimum experimental design, Spatial modelling, Optimal spatial sampling, Copula modelling, Environmental statistics, Health statistics, Applied statistics, Statistical consulting

 Background: Dr. Helen Thompson holds a PhD in Statistics from the University of Glasgow (2008).
 Her PhD thesis on optimal experimental design was supervised by Dr. Ben Torsney.
 She was previously awarded a BSc (Hons) – Class I in Mathematics from the University of Queensland (2001).
 Her honours research on multiple imputation was supervised by Prof. Annette Dobson.
 Helen also holds a BSc in Statistics from the University of Queensland (2000).
-Helen has been a Lecturer in Statistics in the School of Mathematical Sciences since 2007.
+Helen has held an academic position in the School of Mathematical Sciences since 2007.
 Prior to this she held a position as Teaching Assistant at the University of Glasgow during the course of her PhD, was a Research Officer at the Australian Bureau of Statistics after completing a Cadetship during her BSc (Hons), and briefly worked as a Research Officer for Brisbane Water during her BSc.